stormcloud266/gatsby-starter-wyoming/README.md

 }
 ```

 The image for the large summary card is located in the `src/assets/images` folder, and is pulled in with a static query.

-All fields can be edit on a page-by-page basis with props.
+All fields can be edited on a page-by-page basis with props.

 ```javascript
 <SEO title='New Title Here' description='New example description.' />